 Instead of creaming the butter and sugar separately, the butter, sugar, and dry ingredients are mixed together at the same time.
 This makes the batter impossible to overmix and limits gluten development- both of which make for a super tender cake!
 I used the same method to make these almond cupcakes.

 You can make these for bridal showers, Summer date nights, or as a treat for yourself!
-If you love cupcakes as much as I do, try these brown sugar cupcakes, small batch vanilla cupcakes, matcha cupcakes, and strawberry prosecco cupcakes.
+If you love cupcakes as much as I do, try these chocolate cupcakes, brown sugar cupcakes, small batch vanilla cupcakes, matcha cupcakes, and strawberry prosecco cupcakes.